-13.2 Global (lumped) Factor of Safety Concept ('deterministic format') on Loading
+13.2 Global (lumped) Factor of Safety Concept ('deterministic format') on Loading values and parameters is usually treated by using fixed deterministic FoS, which act as load increasing multiplying factors FoS and should be called, more correctly, Design FoS.

 Concept, that deterministically accounts for design uncertainties in a lumped (global) manner by enlarging the 'design limit loads' through multiplication with a design Factor of Safety FoS j.